opentx/lua-reference-guide/lcd/drawSwitch.md

-Draws a text representation of switch at (x,y)
+Draw a text representation of switch at (x,y)

 @status current Introduced in 2.0.0